-^{}We aim to accept primarily students of Czech origin although around a quarter of our students are from international backgrounds.
+\We aim to accept primarily students of Czech origin although around a quarter of our students are from international backgrounds.

-Preparation for Entrance Exams:
+Preparation for Entrance Exams

 Please note that the preparation courses that we provide are aimed at preparation for Y1 entry.
-All candidates for Y1, Y2 and Y3 can take our aptitude test that will be held at the school and they can choose one of the two offered dates.
+All candidates can take our mock entrance exam that will be held at the school and they can choose one of the two offered dates.
 For further details and registration, please contact the Registrar, Mrs Jirešová.